meisty/meisty.github.io/_posts/2022-02-22-HTBGoodGames.md

 \{\{7*7\}\}

-For the full name, upon saving this the templating engine has interpreted this as 49.
+for the full name, upon saving this the templating engine has interpreted this as 49.
 So we have a SSTI vulnerability we can exploit.

 After heading over to [PayloadsAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection) which is a great resource and within the SSTI section I found some payloads which could potentially give us RCE or remote code execution.

 I used the payload